marmelab/EventDrops/README.md

 ### With a Module Bundler

-If you use a module bundler, you can use EventDrops the following way:
+If you use a module bundler, you can import EventDrops the following way:

 ``` js
 import * as d3 from 'd3/build/d3';